Removing hair during pregnancy

 Because of the increased hormone levels, the skin can become more sensitive than before becoming pregnant.
 If you are going to use a depilatory/hair remover, you should do a test patch 24 hours prior to check for any reactions on your skin.
 The room should be ventilated very well to reduce any vapors that may be emitted.
 When removing the depilatory/hair remover, cold water can cause the pores to shrink, thus reducing the amount of product that could be absorbed.

-It has also been recommended that depilatories/hair removals be avoided during pregnancy.
-Waxing, tweezing or shaving would be the better alternatives if you choose to not use chemicals.
+It has also been recommended for depilatories/hair removals to be avoided during pregnancy.
+Waxing, tweezing, or shaving would be the better alternatives if you choose to not use chemicals.
 Salons and spas can accommodate expecting mothers to assist with services.
-If you choose to use professional services check with the salon or spa as to the services they offer and if of the technicians are trained to work with expecting mothers.
+If you choose to use professional services check with the salon or spa as to the services they offer and if the technicians are trained to work with expecting mothers.
 The other alternatives would be a more permanent treatment like electrolysis.

 Some hospitals routinely shave the perineum when pregnant women are admitted to labor & delivery.
 A recent study showed however that there is no evidence that routine shaving on labor & delivery is not recommended.
 Another study strongly suggested that pregnant women should be educated to not shave prior to admission for a cesarean delivery.

-If you have any concerns it is recommended that you discuss the use of these types of products with your physician.
+If you have any concerns, discuss the use of these types of products with your physician.